MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md

 Hides source lines in the display.
 L is case sensitive.

 <span id="_______M"></span><span id="_______m"></span> M
 Displays output using [Debugger Markup Language](debugger-markup-language-commands.md).
-Each frame number in the display is a link that you can click to set the local context and display local variables.
+Each frame number in the display is a link that you can select to set the local context and display local variables.
 For information about the local context, see [**.frame**](-frame--set-local-context-.md).

 <span id="_______FrameCount______"></span><span id="_______framecount______"></span><span id="_______FRAMECOUNT______"></span> *FrameCount*
 Specifies the number of stack frames to display.
 You should specify this number in hexadecimal format, unless you have changed the radix by using the [**n (Set Number Base)**](n--set-number-base-.md) command.
 The default value is 20 (0x14), unless you have changed the default value by using the [**.kframes (Set Stack Length)**](-kframes--set-stack-length-.md) command.